-By default the UUID is taken as the base file name for all files.
-Different file names and paths can be set through additional options to sign.py.
-Consult sign.py --help for a full list of options and parameters.
+By default, the UUID is taken as the base file name for all files.
+When signing directly inside the optee-os repository the \$UUID.sig, UUID.dig and \$UUID.ta arguments can be omitted.
+They were merely provided in this example for completeness.
+Consult sign\encrypt.py --help for a full list of options and parameters.